 So, start buying some maternity clothes as early as u can so you are not stuck with nothing to wear after a couple of weeks.

 You definitely don’t need to spend a fortune on maternity clothes, but some well-fitting clothes for all stages of pregnancy are a must.

 Check out these must-have postpartum essentials for moms after delivery to easily navigate through this difficult period.

 Stress Less And Rest More

 Yes, I know it’s a lot easier said than done.
 But stress isn’t good for you or the baby!
 So, stop having that stress drink some pregnancy safe tea, kick back, and try to relax!

 Your body is going through huge changes!
 So sleep and rest when you can.
-You might be tempted to do 100 things which are on your mind during pregnancy, but calm down yourself and try to give yourself some quality time just for yourself.
+You might be tempted to do 100 things that are on your mind during pregnancy, but calm down and try to give yourself some quality time just for yourself.

 Start A Light Exercise Routine